 Your mountain bike will bring you a great deal of fun and adventure.
 Woodlands, meadows, rolling hills, woods roads, single and double-tracks; some of these experiences are as close as our local state forests, parks and reservations.
 Be aware that not all properties are open to mountain biking, but in those that are, remember that you'll be sharing these lands with hikers, runners, equestrians and nature lovers.

 It is our responsibility to insure that our use of the trails does not spoil that of other trail users, or spoil the trails themselves.
 The actions of a few individuals often speak for a whole group, and mountain bikes are no exception.
 We ALL must engage in a public relations and education effort to counter and eliminate any negative image which can cause us to be excluded from using public lands.
 It is quite possible to have fun and be responsible at the same time (without much effort!).
 Remember that the future of the sport is in YOUR hands.

 All Encounters Should be Positive

-Remember we are the new folks in the woods.
+Remember we not the only folks in the woods.
 We must go out of our way to make a good impression on everyone we meet.
 Showing off, doing stunts, or riding fast can tarnish that good impression quickly.
 Your finely-honed riding skills can look dangerous, crazy and irresponsible to everyone else.

 When Encountering Hikers

 Hikers have the right of way, so slow down, stop or pull to the side of the trail.
 Remember that they are there for a quiet, peaceful experience, but say hi, be friendly.
 When approaching from the rear, slow to their speed, and let them know you're there (before you're right behind them).
 You cannot imagine how much of a shock it can be to meet up with or be passed by a quiet, swift bicycle.
 Expect that children or dogs will walk right in front of you as you pass.
 They are curious.

 When Encountering Equestrians (and their Hoofed Friends)